jobjo/popper/docs/getting_started.md

 ![image](https://user-images.githubusercontent.com/820478/116917535-ade3ae80-ac46-11eb-8a92-7b0d10a67fd8.png)

 The output is not very helpful as all that is revealed is that the proposition failed because the boolean condition was `false`.
-In order to actually see the drawn sample list, for which the condition `is_sorted` did not hold, you need to add some logging.
+In order to actually observe the drawn sample list, for which the condition `is_sorted` did not hold, you need to add some logging.
 The simplest way is to use the function `Sample.with_log`:

 ```ocaml
 val with_log : string -> (Stdlib.Format.formatter -> 'a -> unit) -> 'a Sample.t -> 'a Sample.t